 What are our services like?

 Our services are traditional.
 We alternate each Sunday between Divine Service I & III from the Lutheran Service Book (LSB).
-The service is all printed out in the worship folder so it is easy for visitors who might not be familiar with the service to follow along.
+The service is all printed out in the worship folder so it is easy to follow, especially for visitors who might not be familiar with the service.

 We sing a variety of hymns from the Lutheran Service Book (LSB).
 Our pastor chooses the hymns to support the general theme of the service which is determined by the Gospel reading for the day.